 As a lifelong resident of Avalon, Colleen’s ties to Kohler’s Bakery extend further back than just her enjoyment of their cream donuts when she was just a little girl.
 During the summer of 1952, her grandparents rented the apartment above the old bakery and hardly a day went by that “buns” didn’t grace the family’s table that year or any subsequent year.
 Following in her brother Chris’ path of being the Inquirer paper boy in front of Kohler’s, then moving into the bakery as a baker’s assistant, Colleen, at age eleven, was the “paper girl” for several years before becoming a Kohler’s “store girl” for twelve years.
 Now, as a co-owner in the business, she intends to continue to bake up Kohler’s traditional recipes so that Avalon’s families of today can share in its history.
 Colleen currently teaches High School Health and Physical Education in Pennsylvania and is also a certified athletic trainer.
 She is married to Jon and has two sons.

-And that brings us to today…Kohler’s Bakery has been in business for over 65 years.
+And that brings us to today…Kohler’s Bakery has been in business for nearly 70 years.
 Although a few new products have been added and a new building replaced the original in 1980, the recipes, baking methods and friendly service have not changed and you can still find customers waiting in line on the corner of 27th & Dune Drive for the cinnamon buns and cream donuts that they remember from their childhood.

 Why not visit our store?
 Or if you’re too far away, take a look at our product list and order some buns today!